mhinz/vim-startify/README.md

 #### 2) Easy session handling

+When the file Session.vim is found in the current directory, it will be shown at the top of all lists as entry `[0]`.

-It eases handling of loading, saving and deleting sessions by always working with one and the same directory.
+The handling of loading, saving and deleting sessions is eased by always working with one and the same directory.
 These commands are used for convenience:

     :SLoad    load a session